 DaVinci Resolve Fade To Black (Under 30 Seconds!
-2023)
+2024)

 fade in out featured davinci resolve beginners approach

-Fading in or out to black is generally used to open and end a scene or a video so that the opening and ending are not abrupt.
-It can also convey a change of location or passing of time based on your edit.
+Fade to black in DaVinci Resolve is the process of transitioning the end or start of a clip to pure black.
+Fading in or out to black is used to open and end a scene or a video so that the opening and ending are not abrupt.

-To fade to black in DaVinci Resolve, go to the “Edit” page.
+To fade out to black in DaVinci Resolve, go to the “Edit” page.
 In the timeline, hover the mouse over the upper right-hand corner of the video clip till you see a white handle.
 Drag the handle to the left.
 This is fade out to black.

 Let’s explore the fade to black technique in detail – step-by-step, with pictures.
+(Very useful for beginners and newcomers to DaVinci Resolve version 18.6, 18.5, 18, 17, etc.).

 How to Fade Out Video To Black in DaVinci Resolve?